 Bora Bora: Of course we can’t totally pass up the opportunity to swim with stingrays, which is why we’ve booked the Shark & Ray Encounter cruise excursion.

 Tabuaeran Kiribati (Fanning Island): It’s always tricky for tenders to enter the waters of Kiribati.
-We’re keeping our fingers crossed that this visit will happen.
+We’re keeping our fingers crossed that this Fanning Island cruise experience will happen.
 Although there are no cruise excursions, we enjoy browsing the craft fair that the islanders organize for visitors.

 Kona, Hawaii: The Captain Zodiac Raft & Snorkel adventure is so much fun that we’re repeating this cruise excursion.